 - Enemy Lairs in Muramasa: The Demon Blade are marked with shimenawa.
 The rope breaks when you pass by, presumably so that they can be entered, but will repair itself after a short time.

-- Another miko character, Sayo Yuuki from Shikigami no Shiro is depicted carrying an ōnusa in her character portrait in the second game.
+- Another miko character, Sayo Yuuki from Castle Of Shikigami is depicted carrying an ōnusa in her character portrait in the second game.

 - In The King of Fighters '98, whenever Chizuru Kagura fights one of the Orochi heralds, she shows up in Miko attire, swinging an ōnusa at them.

 - She also wields one in KOF: KYO, when you-as-Kyo go to her shrine.

 - In Persona 2 you can buy ōnusa from convenience stores, which cure the possession ailment.